Low Frequency, High Amplitude

 Same for Me

 After more than a thousand miles of hikes/deep thinking in the last six months, I am also personally trading frequency for quality.
-I plan to do fewer photographic projects but to pour myself into them.
+I plan to do fewer projects but to pour myself into them.
 In my heart I know it is the right thing to do.

 So I’m embracing “low frequency, high amplitude” as a photographer, too.
 I'd encourage you to at least explore the idea.
 What will you be remembered for?
 I doubt it will be for quantity.